Finding the Best Banks in Massachusetts

 Best for Students: Bank of America

 Bank of America offers a variety of products designed for students.
-For starters, customers 24 years old or younger can open a Core Checking account with no monthly service fee.
+For starters, student 24 years old or younger can get a waiver and open an Advantage SafeBalance or Plus account with no monthly service fee.
 And students on the go also have access to several online and mobile banking features.
 They can track expenses, pay bills, make transfers and more via the Bank of America app or through the bank’s website.
 In fact, J.D.
 Power recognized the Bank of America mobile app for its usability and wealth of actionable information.
 Furthermore, customers get access to Zelle.
 Similar to services like Venmo, this app lets you transfer money to another user using only that person’s email address and phone number.
 This means you won’t need to share sensitive bank account information.

 In addition, Bank of America also offers several credit cards aimed at students.
 Specifically, the Bank of America Cash Rewards for Students card delivers 1% cash back on all purchases.
 However, you get 2% at grocery stores and select wholesale clubs.
 You’d also get 3% on gas for the first $2,500 spent on these categories combined.
 Moreover, the bank charges no annual fee on this account.

 Those who are considering studying abroad may be interested in Bank of America® Travel Rewards for Students.
 This card offers unlimited 1.5 points for every $1 spent.
 Plus, your points won't expire.
 In addition, you get additional 10% customer points if you also have an active checking or savings account through Bank of America.
 The bank also charges no annual fee for this account.

 But if you’re looking for a basic student-focused credit card through Bank of America, you might be interested in opening a BankAmericard for Students®.
 This option currently carries a 0% APR during the first 15 billing cycles after you open an account.